bwbio/LoopAnalysisScript/README.md

 # Loop-analysis-scripts

-This code was used to identify common loops between acute myeloid leukemia samples, as well as their associated genes.
-The number of common loops and their associated genes was shown in Figure 1A as well as Supplementary Table 4.
+This code was used to identify common loops between acute myeloid leukemia samples, as well as their associated genes, in our paper entitled "Three-dimensional Genome Organization Maps in Normal Haematopoietic Stem Cells and Acute Myeloid Leukemia" (Wang et al., 2020; manuscript in revision).
+The number of common loops and their associated genes was shown in a comparative venn diagram (Figure 1A) as well as in tabular format; .xls file (Supplementary Table 4).

 ## Full analysis pipeline
 NOTE: Keep all files (including .bedpe files, hg38 gff file, and COSMICDB.tsv) in a single directory.
 For the python scripts and Linux terminal, use this as the working directory.